crolarlibertyva/lighthouse-fhir-keycloak/README.md

-This project is an extension to keycloak in order to enable complience with https://hl7.org/fhir/uv/bulkdata/authorization/index.html
+This project is an extension to keycloak in order to enable compliance with https://hl7.org/fhir/uv/bulkdata/authorization/index.html

 ## Quick Start
 Locally deploy the extended keycloak instance by running:

     ./mvnw clean package
     docker-compose up -d